aklump/drupal-test/README.md

     LICENSE
     README.md

 Additionally, do not add files to the following folders, which are replaced on every update.
-It is safe to add classes to _src_ so long as avoid _src/DrupalTest_.
+It is safe to add classes to _src_ so long as you avoid _src/DrupalTest_.

     bin
     docs